thepirat000/Audit.NET/src/Audit.WCF.Client/README.md

   - \{action}: Replaced with the action URL
 - **IncludeRequestHeaders**: Boolean value that indicates whether the output should include the request headers.
 Default is false.
 - **IncludeResponseHeaders**: Boolean value that indicates whether the output should include the response headers.
 Default is false.
+- **AuditDataProvider**: Allows to set a specific audit data provider.
+By default the globally configured data provider is used.
+See [Audit.NET Data Providers](https://github.com/thepirat000/Audit.NET/blob/master/README.md#data-providers) section for more information.
+- **AuditScopeFactory**: Allows to set a specific audit scope factory.
+By default the globally configured [`AuditScopeFactory`](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET/AuditScopeFactory.cs) is used.

 ### Output mechanism